Sleep well again, with the Somnox Sleep Robot

 The shape of the Sleep Robot is designed to help you maintain a natural sleep position while hugging it, without deviating from the natural neck and shoulder alignment.
 In this way, it accommodates the most common fetal sleep position.
 The dimensions of the Sleep Robot have been determined based on the TU Delft anthropometric database .

 The Sleep Robot is designed to be comfy, useful, and easy to use.
-Affection is mainly ensured by the ergonomic shape of the robot and the soft materials used.
+Affection is mainly ensured by the ergonomic shape of the robot, its weight, and the soft materials used.
 The Sleep Robots’ shape is designed to allow sleepers to comfortably place it on their chest, wrap their arms around it, and hug it.
 In this way, the Sleep Robot offers extra comfort to get you through the night.

 - Eén op de vijf meldt slaapproblemen [Internet].
 Centraal Bureau voor de Statistiek.
 2018 [cited 15 April 2019].
 Available from: https://www.cbs.nl/nl-nl/nieuws/2018/11/een-op-de-vijf-meldtslaapproblemen